 PAXsims is devoted to peace, conflict, humanitarian, and development simulations and serious games for education, training, and policy analysis.

-If you wish to be notified when new material is posted here, simply use the RSS feed or "email subscription" features below.
+If you wish to be notified when new material is posted here, use the “subscribe by email” option below.

 Relevant comments are welcomed.